 Yet, even though more than half of companies believe ML will determine their future success, ML can seem out of reach.
 It requires massive and flexible resources and deep but rare expertise.
 That’s why companies are looking to the cloud to deliver their ML projects — with more than 85% of ML workloads running in the cloud — and why cloud providers like Google Cloud is developing easy-to-use tools that give every company access to these powerful technologies.

-If you'd like to know more about how Machine Learning on the Google Cloud Platform can help your manufacturing business, whether you want to become more efficient and agile, improve product quality or deliver better customer service, download Google Cloud guide on Machine learning at a glance or come and talk to the ML experts on our GCP team.
+If you'd like to know more about how Machine Learning on the Google Cloud Platform can help your manufacturing business, whether you want to become more efficient and agile, improve product quality or deliver better customer service, download Google Cloud guide on Machine learning at a glance or come and talk to the ML experts on data and analytics team..

 Article updated October 2020